alumio-int/spryker-templates/README.md

 - In Alumio, go to "Transformers | Spryker - Convert - Abstract product - From Alumio base product model"
 - Select the test named "Sample" and run it.

+### Synchronize attributes from Akeneo to Spryker

+- In Alumio, go to "Integrations | Routes | Akeneo Synchronize Atrributes to Spryker"
+- Run the incoming configuration and the route